RodionBm/Formal_Languages_Lab_1/README.md

 | D → a | δ(D, a) = F |
 | Q → dQ | δ(Q, d) = Q |

-**Resulting Automaton:**
-- States: Q = {S, B, D, Q, F}
-- Alphabet: Σ = {a, b, c, d}
-- Initial state: q0 = S
-- Final states: F = {F}

-### 3.4 String Validation
+### 3.4 String Validation Method

-The automaton simulation tracks all possible current states:
-1. Start with {S}
-2. For each character, follow all possible transitions
-3. If any current state is final after processing all characters, the string is accepted
+The automaton simulation tracks all possible current states throughout the validation process.
+Beginning with the set containing the initial state S, each character in the input string is processed by following all possible transitions from the current set of states.
+After processing all characters, the string is accepted if any of the current states is a final state.

 ---